Light Rail (MTR): Rolling stock

 From the exterior it is difficult to differentiate between the first three types of LRVs.
 There are, however, distinct features that one can use to tell them apart; Phase III LRVs still retain their original green electronic displays while all other LRVs have new orange electronic displays.
 Phase I cars also have a wide window at the rear that can be opened in case of an emergency, while Phase II cars have a door at the back.
 The interior of the Phase III cars has a greenish look and the doors are also green.
 The Phase IV LRVs have a completely different appearance in contrast to the older phase.
 It has a white exterior livery with olive green and purple line on the side.
 The shape of the front of the LRV is more streamlined than the older phases.
 The door opening and closing mechanism was similar to the ones from the K-class cars used in the Tseung Kwan O line and Tung Chung line.
 The Phase IV has 3 surveillance cameras in each vehicle.
 Seat belts and wheelchair positions were also available in the Phase IV.
 On older-generation LRVs there is a perch seat but the Phase IVs do not maintain this feature.
 The refurbished Phase I LRVs have rounded rectangular windows while Phase IV LRVs have square ones.

-The Phase II LRVs will not be refurbished; upon the commissioning of 30 Phase V LRVs, this will see the Phase II LRVs phased out.
-On August 28, 2022, the first two Phase II LRVs (1079 and 1204) were sent to the scrapyard.
-However, unlike the MLRs and M-Trains, they were not cut in half due to being short enough to support short trucks that were used.
-At 2 A.M. on August 29, the two vehicles left Tuen Mun Depot, for the last time.
-The Phase III LRVs are expected to be rebuilt and repainted with a scheme similar to the Phase IV LRVs.
+The Phase II LRVs were not refurbished; upon the commissioning of 30 Phase V LRVs, this will see the Phase II LRVs phased out.
+Withdrawals began on 28 August 2022, with the first two Phase II LRVs (1079 and 1204) removed from Tuen Mun Depot and sent to the scrapyard.
+On 26 February 2023, the last of the Phase II LRVs were officially withdrawn from service following a retirement ceremony.
+One of the retired cars now survives at the Ying Wa College and Primary School, transformed into a classroom.
+Meanwhile, the Phase III LRVs are expected to be rebuilt and repainted with a scheme similar to the Phase IV LRVs.